-|As mentioned at the outset, the above reflects only a selection of the measures that were announced as part of the 2021/22 Federal Budget.
-Many of the measures will not take effect until 1 July 2022 and most will require the passage of relevant legislation through Parliament.
+|As mentioned at the outset, the above reflects only a selection of the measures that were announced as part of the 2022-23 Federal Budget.
+Many of the measures may be dependent on the Government being re-elected in the upcoming Federal Election in May 2022 and will require the passage of relevant legislation through Parliament.
 However, it is never too early to start thinking about what sort of impact these announcements could have on your future financial wellbeing.|

 Lifestyle Financial Services and its advisers are authorised representatives of Fortnum Private Wealth Ltd, ABN 54 139 889 535, AFSL 357306.